redbox-mint/documentation-redbox2/src/render/installationDocumentation/centosInstallation.html.md

 ## Install MongoDB 4.0

-Instructions on installing MongoDB for Ubuntu can be found [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/).
+Instructions on installing MongoDB for can be found [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-red-hat/).
 Warning, these instructions change frequently, so rather than us documenting it here it is best to use their installation commands.
 Just follow the instructions for *installing the .rpm packages*.

 **Start MongoDB.**